WilsonLee2000/WilsonLee2000.github.io/_pages/about.md

 As an aspiring entrepreneur, Wilson is determined to make a positive impact and is always on the lookout for new opportunities in the entrepreneurial landscape.
 In line with his passion for entrepreneurship, Wilson is currently interning at RescaleLab, a dynamic start-up incubated at Block71 Singapore by NUS Enterprise.
 RescaleLab is renowned for providing experiential entrepreneurship programs in educational institutions and corporate environments.

 With a strong drive for success and an eagerness to connect with like-minded individuals, Wilson is open to exploring entrepreneurial opportunities and welcomes any inquiries or collaborations.
-In his free time, he enjoys going to the gym, hanging out with friends, and staying updated with the latest news.
+In his free time, he enjoys going to the gym and singing.

 Feel free to reach out to him at [wilsonleejunwei@u.nus.edu](mailto:wilsonleejunwei@u.nus.edu?subject=Invitation%20to%20Connect&body=Dear%20Wilson%2C%0A%0AI%20hope%20this%20email%20finds%20you%20well.%20My%20name%20is%20%5BYour%20Name%5D%2C%20and%20I%20am%20reaching%20out%20to%20extend%20an%20invitation%20to%20connect%20with%20you.%0A%0ALooking%20forward%20to%20the%20opportunity%20of%20connecting%20with%20you.%0A%0ABest%20Regards%2C%0A%5BYour%20Name%5D) to connect!